 Impacts of debris on marine fauna occur throughout the marine ecosystems (Gall and Thompson, 2015; Kühn et al., 2015).
 For marine mammals, impacts can be divided into those arising from entanglement, which can result in injury, drowning or strangulation, and those from ingestion, with pathology ranging from no discernible impact through to blockage of the digestive tract, suffocation and starvation (Sheavly and Register, 2007).
 Sub-lethal effects may compromise feeding and associated malnutrition, disease and reduced reproduction, growth and longevity (Moore et al., 2013).
 New data suggests when the dimension of the items ingested by marine fauna range from millimeter to nanometer in size (i.e., micro- debris 1 μm-5 mm and nano-plastics <1μm, GESAMP, 2016), this can lead to inflammation, damage of the tissues at the cellular level, or altered molecular pathways (Mattsson et al., 2015, 2017; Pedà et al., 2016).
 Baulch and Perry (2014) and Kühn et al. (2020) reviewed the data on plastic ingestion and entanglement rates available for cetaceans, showing an increase in the number of cases being reported over the last five decades.
-A total of 130 papers/documents were published from 1965 to January 2018 (to be updated in due course till June 2022), 44 on entanglement and 86 on ingestion of debris by cetaceans.
-Only 2 out of the 13 cetacean families analyzed have not interacted with debris, and ingestion appears to be the most common, occurring in over 58% of all cetacean species, including species employing a variety of feeding techniques throughout the water column (Fossi et al., 2018a; Figure 3).
-In contrast, entanglement events have only been documented in \sim 30% of cetacean species (Figure 3).
+More than 130 papers/documents were published from 1965.
+Only 2 out of the 13 cetacean families analyzed have not interacted with debris, and ingestion appears to be the most common, occurring in over 60% of all cetacean species (Fossi et al 2018; Eisfeld-Pierantonio et al 2022), including species employing a variety of feeding techniques throughout the water column (Fossi et al., 2018, Fig. 4).

+In contrast, entanglement events have only been documented in $\sim$ 30% of cetacean species (Fig. 4).
 The majority of entanglements for cetaceans are in ghost or active fishing gear (Baulch and Perry, 2014).
 Cetaceans tend be entangled around their neck, flippers and flukes (Moore et al., 2013; van der Hoop et al., 2014).
 However, for the ingestion of debris, the number of records does not reflect the magnitude of the issue, due to low detection rate and difficulty in retrieving and analyzing specimens.
-Sixty three percent of the 89 species of cetaceans (excluding Lipotes vexillifer which is listed as "possibly extinct" by the Society for Marine Mammalogy in 2018)) have been reported to be affected by debris.
+Sixty three percent of the 90 species of cetaceans have been reported to be affected by debris.